 - The oldest satellite that remains in operation is the Vanguard 1, which was launched on March 17, 1958.
 It is also the first satellite that used solar energy.

-- At present, several projects are underway to increase the useful life of artificial satellites through a kind of space workshops, which will repair and update them in orbit.
+- At present, several projects are underway to increase the useful life of artificial satellites through a kind of space workshop, which will repair and update them in orbit.

 From Everydayscience.blog, We hope you liked this post called How many satellites orbit the earth?
 If you want to know more curiosities about Science we recommend our Science Section.